Will Dispute Lawyers Sydney

 No Win, No Fee

-*Whilst a client subject to a “no win no fee” agreement will not have to pay our fees until and unless they achieve a successful outcome, the client is still liable to pay disbursements and barrister’s fees throughout the course of the matter.
-Whether we can offer a “no win no fee” agreement will depend on the facts and circumstances of each case.
+*Whilst a client subject to a “no win, no fee” agreement will not have to pay our fees until and unless they achieve a successful outcome, the client is still liable to pay disbursements and barrister’s fees throughout the course of the matter.
+Whether we can offer a “no win, no fee” agreement will depend on the facts and circumstances of each case.

-The Succession Act 2006 (NSW) prescribes the requirements that must be satisfied in order to obtain a “family provision order”.
+While the law is different in each State and Territory of Australia there are similarities across all jurisdictions.
+In NSW for example, the Succession Act 2006 (NSW) prescribes the requirements that must be satisfied in order to obtain a “family provision order”.

 To challenge a will means to question the validity of the will itself.
 There are many grounds on which a will may be brought into question.

-Questions may arise where a family member, who takes an unusually large benefit under the will, was present when the deceased gave instructions to their lawyer, or more concerningly, where that family member prepared the will themselves.
+Questions may arise where a family member who takes an unusually large benefit under the will was present when the deceased gave instructions to their lawyer, or more concerningly, where that family member prepared the will themselves.

-The difference between Contesting or Challenging a will in NSW
+The Difference Between Contesting or Challenging a Will in NSW

-1. they are an “eligible person”; and
+1. They are an “eligible person,” and

-2. in circumstances where the person is: (a) a former spouse of the deceased person, (b) a person who was at any particular time, wholly or partly dependent on the deceased person, and who is a grandchild of the deceased person or was, at that particular time or at any other time, a member of the household of which the deceased person was a member; or (c) a person with whom the deceased person was living in a close personal relationship at the time of the deceased person’s death – having regard to all the circumstances of the case (whether part or present) there are factors which warrant the making of the application, and
+2. In circumstances where the person is: (a) a former spouse of the deceased person, (b) a person who was at any particular time wholly or partly dependent on the deceased person and who is a grandchild of the deceased person or was, at that particular time or at any other time, a member of the household of which the deceased person was a member; or (c) a person with whom the deceased person was living in a close personal relationship at the time of the deceased person’s death, having regard to all the circumstances of the case (whether part or present), there are factors which warrant the making of the application, and

-3. adequate provision for the proper maintenance, education or advancement in life of the person in whose favour the order is to be made has not been made by the will of the deceased person, or by the operation of the intestacy rules in relation to the estate of the deceased, or both.
+3. Adequate provision for the proper maintenance, education, or advancement in life of the person in whose favour the order is to be made has not been made by the will of the deceased person, or by the operation of the intestacy rules in relation to the estate of the deceased, or both.

 Once the claimant has commenced the family provision claim to contest the will, the matter may proceed to a hearing where each party gives evidence to support their case.
 In reaching its decision, the Court will consider the following: